 Can I Get a Witness?

 At the outset of the arbitral proceedings the tribunal discussed and prepared the procedure together with the parties.
-Among other things, it prepared a timetable for the submission of witness statements and declared it intended to follow the timeline strictly.
+For instance, the tribunal prepared a timetable for the submission of witness statements and declared it intended to follow the timeline strictly.
 The parties agreed.

 Subsequently, both parties submitted their witness statements.

 One of the witness statements filed by the defendant, Xinyi Group (Glass) Company Limited (‘Xinyi’), a company incorporated in the common law jurisdiction of Hong Kong, was an expert witness statement.
-Essentially, Xinyi filed an expert opinion on the design and specifications of the machines Triulzi had sold to Xinyi and the environment in which these machines were to operate.
+Above all, it was an expert opinion on the specifications of the machines Triulzi had sold to Xinyi and the environment in which these machines were to operate.

 Same Same but Different